 Cluster and Cluster Folding

-The first approach includes an element of diagrams that is sometimes overlooked: Clusters.
-A Cluster is basically a part of the diagram (a subgraph) that is drawn together, is visually emphasised with a different background and has a name.
+The first approach includes an element of diagrams that are sometimes overlooked: Clusters.
+A Cluster is a part of the diagram (a subgraph) that is drawn together, is visually emphasised with a different background and has a name.

 Within the Focus on Selection View is it easy to review a specific part.
 Nodes that otherwise might be spread across a big diagram will be located together and the structure can be reviewed.
 This became such a standard way of graph manipulation that we added shortcuts for selecting nodes easier.